15 Things To Know About Moving to and Living in Jacksonville, Florida

 8. It’s Nearly Always Sunny in the Sunshine State

-Jacksonville, Florida, weather is the daydream of any northerner: Long, hot summers and short, relatively warm winters.
+Is Jacksonville a good place to live if you like hot weather?
+That’s a resounding yes.
+Jacksonville, FL, weather is the daydream of any northerner: Long, hot summers and short, relatively warm winters.
 In fact, Jacksonville hasn’t seen snowfall since 1989.
 Winter temps typically range from 40 to 60 degrees Fahrenheit, while spring and fall temps average in the 70s to 80s.
-You’ll want to make sure your air conditioner is in working order for the summertime, though.
+You’ll want to make sure your air conditioner is in working condition for the summertime, though.
 The thermometer frequently hits 90 degrees, and the thick humidity makes it feel even hotter.
 Still, its northeastern location keeps it cooler than Florida's other major cities.

-9. Jacksonville Crime Rates Are Above Average, But There Are Plenty of Safe Places to Live
+9. Jacksonville Crime Rates Are High, But There Are Plenty of Safe Places To Live

 - East Mandarin